Christian Bale Loses All the Weight He Gained to Play Dick Cheney

 When the director yells cut, it may be time to lose the weight.

-As soon as Christian Bale signed up to play former Vice President Dick Chaney in the upcoming movie Backseat, the actor knew he was going to gain some weight for the role.
+As soon as Christian Bale signed up to play former Vice President Dick Cheney in the upcoming movie Backseat, the actor knew he was going to gain some weight for the role.

 But with shooting officially done, Christian appears to have already lost the weight he had to put on to perfect his character.